 - 10.57 Institutions must maintain organisational arrangements that are sufficient to minimise the risk of the loss or diminution of relevant funds or assets through fraud, misuse, negligence or poor administration (regulation 24(3) of the EMRs and regulation 23(17) of the PSRs 2017).
-This requirement is in addition to the general requirements on institutions to have effective risk management procedures, adequate internal control mechanisms and to maintain relevant records. - 10.58 An institution's auditor is required to tell us if it has become aware in its capacity as an auditor that, in its opinion, there is or has been, may be or may have been, a breach of any requirements imposed by or under the PSRs 2017/EMRs that is of material significance to us (regulation 25 of the EMRs and regulation 24 of the PSRs 2017).
+This requirement is in addition to the general requirements on institutions to have effective risk management procedures, adequate internal control mechanisms and to maintain relevant records. - An institution's auditor is required to tell us if it has become aware in its capacity as an auditor that, in its opinion, there is or has been, may be or may have been, a breach of any requirements imposed by or under the PSRs 2017/EMRs that is of material significance to us (regulation 25 of the EMRs and regulation 24 of the PSRs 2017).
 This includes a breach of the safeguarding requirements and the organisational arrangements requirement.
 For EMIs, this may be in relation to either or both the issuing of e-money and the provision of unrelated payment services. - 10.59 In our view, arrangements that institutions should have in place include the following: - Institutions should maintain records that are sufficient to show and explain their compliance with all aspects of their safeguarding obligations.
-This should include a documented rationale for every decision they make regarding the safeguarding process and the systems and controls that they have in place.
-Such decisions should be reviewed regularly. - Institutions should ensure an appropriate individual within the institution has oversight of all procedures relating to safeguarding and responsibility for ensuring that every aspect of the safeguarding procedure is compliant.
+This should include a documented rationale for every decision they make regarding the safeguarding of the European Parliament and of the Council of 25 November 2009 on the taking-up and pursuit of the business of Insurance and process and the systems and controls that they have in place.
+Such decisions should be reviewed regularly.